Austin Wrongful Death Attorneys

 Who Can File a Wrongful Death Suit?

 In addition to recovering compensation for financial and emotional hardship, Texas laws permit family members to file related claims for the trauma associated with a loved one’s death.
-Your wrongful death lawyer may attach a survival action claim to a lawsuit if the decedent suffered unnecessarily in their last days or moments.
+Your wrongful death lawyer might attach a survival action claim to a lawsuit if the decedent suffered unnecessarily in their last days or moments.
 For example, prolonged treatment in a hospital after suffering egregious injuries creates additional financial and emotional hardship for the decedent and their loved ones.
 Survival action claims also include instances where the plaintiff experienced a fear of impending death during a plane crash or other traumatic event.
 This particular statute allows the estate to request damages that the plaintiff would have recovered in any other personal injury case.

 Another Texas statute permits something known as a bystander recovery claim.
-This allows family members to recover additional compensation after witnessing the death or injury of loved one.
+This allows family members to recover additional compensation after witnessing the death or injury of a loved one.
 Within the complaint, such claims are typically described as intentional or negligent infliction of emotional distress depending on whether the defendant knew or should have known that family members would witness the injuries.

 How Soon Does a Claim Need to be Filed?

-Laws that apply in Austin, Texas and other parts of the state give Plaintiffs two years from the time of death before the window to file a lawsuit expires.
+Laws that apply in Austin, Texas, and other parts of the state give Plaintiffs two years from the time of death before the window to file a lawsuit expires.
 The statute of limitations is extended in these specific circumstances.

 - If claims are related to the death of a child or minor

 - In cases where the defendant concealed their negligence